 Department of Environment, Land, Water and Planning

 In 2019 we engaged with farmers, community members, industry, local government and stakeholders to test criteria for protecting agricultural land around Melbourne.
-You can read the consultation findings report here: PDF (PDF, 1.3 MB) or Word (DOCX, 3.0 MB).
+A summary of findings from previous consultation is available to download from the 'Documents' tab of this page.

 This project responds to a key Victorian Government election commitment to permanently protect the green wedges against overdevelopment through tightened statutory planning controls.
 The commitment calls for clearly defined permitted land uses, determining the appropriate size and scale of uses within the non-urban setting, and permanent planning controls and legislation to protect and support strategic agricultural land.